 The network and mining layers are already partially decentralized: multiple independent nodes, multiple active miners, open-source code, and no admin keys for block production.

-• Gold Vault (25% of every block reward): developer-held custody until V6 activates the 5-defense governance model at block 10,000
+• Gold Vault (25% of every block reward): developer-held custody until the 5-defense governance model activates — V14 / block 15,000 target (deferred from V6 / block 10,000 after the V13 review; 5 of 6 governance gates are RED today, full audit at docs/V13_GOLD_VAULT_GOVERNANCE_GATES.md)

 The protocol developer cannot change the constitutional 50/25/25 split, because it is hardcoded at genesis.
 What remains centralized during Phase I is custody, not the emission rule itself.